dfelinto/blender-manual/manual/modeling/geometry_nodes/point/point_scale.rst

 Type
    :Attribute:
-      Use the values from the attribute to move each point by a different amount.
+      Use the values from the attribute to scale each point by a different amount.
    :Float:
-      Use a single value to translate every single point.
+      Use a single value to scale every single point.
 This is a shortcut for assigning the same value for the X, Y, and Z components of the vector input, and allows adjusting the ``scale`` in a uniform way.
    :Vector:
-      Use a single vector to translate every single point.
+      Use a single vector to scale every single point.
       Equivalent to the :doc:`Transform Node </modeling/geometry_nodes/geometry/transform>`.